AGR-Yes/ScamMessagesPhilippines/README.md

 This project aims to collate, dig deeper, and visualize datasets of Spam Texts in the Philippines.
 Backed up by research, the end goal of this project is to create a dashboard that shows data but also tells a story of how data privacy and hacking became a concern during the pandemic.

 However, before the creation of the dashboard, data mining and natural language processing techniques were done to clean and extract text data.

+### 📃 In Collaboration with *KakakompyuterMoYan!*
+KakaKompyuter Mo Yan!
+Is under the Philippine Internet Archive of Developph.
+The project aims to explore the Philippine internet and culture while digitally preserving what is seen, heard and put online.

+The Philippine Internet Archive, a newly founded research institute, aims to preserve the idea that the history of the Philippine Internet is the history of the Filipino people.

 ### 🗄️ Datasets